 Contestants guess hidden phrases by guessing letters one at a time.
 Contestants win money or prizes, as determined by a spin of the wheel, for each correct consonant they guess.
 But they have to pay to see what vowels are in a puzzle.
 The contestant that has amassed the most winnings at the end of a game goes on to play the bonus round, in which the player can win even more -- prizes frequently seen in the bonus round include automobiles, vacations and more cash.Written by

-"Wheel of Fortune" was created by Merv Griffin.
-Produced by Columbia/Tristar Television.
+"Wheel of Fortune" is produced by Columbia/Tristar Television.
 Distributed by KingWorld.

 See more »